ICBI/Data.Bridge.Notebooks/Goal1_SDOH/README_About_GU_SDOH.md

 * Access using BigQuery APIs _(future)_

 ## Request access
-In order to request access to these databases, please email icbi@georgetown.edu
+In order to request access to these databases, please fill out this form: https://forms.gle/7sxy3osoF6oe8KmX7

 ## Tutorials for advanced users
 * Tutorial 1: How to extract information from the Georgetown-SDOH Bigquery datawarehouse using python scripts